bernhardAxonIvy/doc/source/engine-guide/reference/engine-cockpit/index.rst

 deployed applications.
 In addition, it shows information about the host the engine is running on.

+In the :guilabel:`Health` panel, you see if the engine is healthy.
+A description of the problem is displayed if it is not healthy.

 In the :guilabel:`License` panel you have a quick overview of your license.
 In the :ref:`engine-cockpit-license` view you have more information and the ability to upload a new license.